madanyc/workfront-learn.en/help/administration-and-setup/layout-templates/assign-and-manage-access-to-layout-templates.md

 ---
 title: Assign and Manage Layout Template Access
-description: Learn to assign layout templates to [!DNL Adobe Workfront] users and control who can manage access.
+description: Learn to assign layout templates to users and control who can manage access.
 feature: System Setup and Administration
 level: Intermediate
 activity: deploy